Sawant-Chaitanya/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Readme.md

 ### A. Customer Journey
 Understand the onboarding journey of sample customers based on subscription data.

+Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.

 ---
 ### B. Data Analysis Questions
 1. How many customers has Foodie-Fi ever had?